OGRECave/ogre/Docs/CodingStandards.md

 <ol>
     <li>All source files must begin with the standard OGRE copyright statement:    <pre>// This file is part of the OGRE project.
 // It is subject to the license terms in the LICENSE file found in the top-level directory
-// of this distribution and at https://www.ogre3d.org/licensing.</pre>
+// of this distribution and at https://www.ogre3d.org/licensing.
+// SPDX-License-Identifier: MIT</pre>
     </li>
     <li>All publicly visible classes should be declared in their own header file using the .h extension, placed in the `include` folder of the sub-project in question, and named after the class but prefixed with `Ogre` e.g. `OgreMyClass.h`.
 Only very tightly related classes should be declared in the same header file. </li>
     <li>Headers of private classes must be placed in the `src` folder of the sub-project in question</li>